-Capital Expenditures - During both the first quarter of Fiscal 2022 and Fiscal 2021, we spent \$0.6 billion on property, plant, and equipment and capitalized software development costs.
+Capital Expenditures - During the first six months of Fiscal 2022 and Fiscal 2021, we spent \$1.3 billion and \$1.1 billion, respectively, on property, plant, and equipment and capitalized software development costs.
 Product demand, product mix, and the use of contract manufacturers, as well as ongoing investments in operating and IT infrastructure and software development, influence the level and prioritization of our capital expenditures.
-Aggregate capital expenditures for Fiscal 2022 are currently expected to total between \$2.7 billion and \$2.9 billion, of which approximately \$0.8 billion is expected to be expended for equipment under DFS operating leases and approximately \$0.3 billion for capitalized software development costs.
+Aggregate capital expenditures for Fiscal 2022 are currently expected to total between \$2.7 billion and \$2.9 billion, of which approximately \$0.9 billion is expected to be expended for equipment under operating leases and approximately \$0.3 billion for capitalized software development costs.